🔍

 Where does the liquidity come from on DeVol?

-What is a Liquidity Pool?
+What is a liquidity pool?

-What is a Liquidity Provider?
+What is a Liquidity Provider (LP)?

-Are Liquidity Providers subject to impermanent loss?
+Are LPs subject to impermanent loss?

 What are the trading fees on DeVol?